Golden spike: Golden Spike Days Celebration (1939)

 Also included as a part of the overall celebration's major attractions was the Golden Spike Historical Exposition, a large assemblage of artifacts (including the Golden Spike), tools, equipment, photographs, documents, and other materials from the construction of the Pacific Railroad that were put on display at Omaha's Municipal Auditorium.
 The four days of events drew more than 250,000 people to Omaha during its run, a number roughly equivalent to the city's then population.
 The celebration was opened by President Franklin D. Roosevelt who inaugurated it by pressing a telegraph key at the White House in Washington, D.C.

 On the same day as the premiere of the movie, a gold-colored concrete spike called the "Golden Spike Monument", measuring some 56 ft in height, was unveiled at 21st Street and 9th Avenue in Council Bluffs, Iowa, adjacent to the UP's main yard, the location of milepost 0.0 of that road's portion of the Pacific Railroad.
 The concrete spike remains on display at the site.

 In popular culture

 Music

-2010, the band “railroad earth” released a song called “the Jupiter & the 119”.
-The song references building the railroad and famously sings “they nailed the golden spike!”
+In 2010, the band Railroad Earth released a song called The Jupiter & the 119.
+The song references building the railroad and mentions that "they nailed the golden spike".